amamitpandey/tuts/java_sb_questions_lk_Set2.md

 -	What’s are Idempotent methods
 -	How to create/implement REST API
 -	How to expose Restful webservice
-Spring:
--	What’s Spring framework & advantages
--	What’s IOC(Inversion of Control)
--	Different ways of Dependency Injections
--	Difference between Constructor & Setter Injection
--	Difference between independent Singleton object & Spring Singleton Bean
--	What’s are different scopes of Spring Beans.
--	What’s autowiring & different modes
--	What's limitations of autowiring
--	What’s repository in Spring Data JPA
--	What’s Callback in DB
--	How to manage transactions in DB
-Junit:
--	What’s Mockito framework
--	How will you implement Junit
--	What all the use cases you implemented using JUnits

 Project Related Questions:
 -	Tell brief about the current project & your roles & responsibilities